Section 6: Approved sports – activities and specific rules

 (f) The draw

-(i) The entire draws for both competitions will be made following the completion date for entries, that is, as per the NSWCHSSA knockout competition closing date.
+(i) The entire draws for both competitions will be made following the completion date for entries, that is, as per the NSWCHSSA state-wide competition closing date.

 (ii) The draws will be made in accordance with Rule 5 by the University and Buckley Shield regional conveners.

 (iii) When compiling the draws, the following provisions will apply:

 Any school which forfeits a game in the preceding year will not receive a bye in the year of competition, if possible.